Trans Land 2!

 How many translanders will be there?

-There are spots for 150 people, and we expect to be pretty close to that number!
+There are spots for up to 60 people, and we expect to be pretty close to that number!

 Are there activities or an agenda?

-The only agenda item we'll set beforehand is an intro gathering at 8pm (right before sundown) on the day of arrival!
+The only agenda item we'll set beforehand is an intro gathering at 8pm (right before sundown) on the day of arrival, and one the night before leaving!
 Everything else will be community-organized!We'll have a community board where folks can organize activities and connections together!
-We'll also have a daily newsletter with activities that folks arrange in advance.
+We found this VERY successful in gathering folks together at Trans Land 1!
 You're also free to connect and organize things however else you'd like, and do whatever you'd like on your own!Want to make some vegan bibimbap together to feed 25 people?
-Want to go on a trip to Mt St Helens?
+Want to go on a trip to the national park nearby?
 Want to play some volleyball?
 Want to watch some trans comedy?
 Want to do some stargazing?
 Want to play hide and seek?
 Want to make collages together?
-Organize it and folks will come!This is a brand new experiment, but we have enough experience with our amazing and vibrant community that we know there will be plenty to do and plenty of ways to connect.
+Organize it and folks will come!Each one of our community gatherings is a brand new experiment, but we have enough experience with our amazing and vibrant community that we know there will be plenty to do and plenty of ways to connect.
 Our organizers will be coming up with some of our activities, too!

 our amphitheater